 Can birthparents file redaction requests at the time of their child’s relinquishment or termination?

 Yes.
-HF855 does not have any time restrictions for a birthparent to file a redaction request.
+The law does not restrict a birthparent’s option to file a redaction request.
 They may do so at any time and they may also withdraw and refile a different corrupt contact preference form at any time.
 In addition, birthparents will be given a contact preference form prior to relinquishment or termination of their child, and any completed contact preference form will be attached to all termination of parental rights orders.
 In other words, redaction requests will be allowed for all past and future adoptions no matter the date of the adopted person’s birth.

 What if one birthparent files a redaction request and the other parent does not?